sindresorhus/awesome-nodejs/readme.md

 - [lessmd](https://github.com/linuxenko/lessmd) - Markdown in the terminal.
 - [cost-of-modules](https://github.com/siddharthkp/cost-of-modules) - Find out which dependencies are slowing you down.
 - [localtunnel](https://github.com/localtunnel/localtunnel) - Expose your localhost to the world.
+- [trino](https://github.com/eneserdogan/trino) - Trino CLI allows a quick and easy translation of words and phrases entered in the command line.

 ### Functional programming